 Should you switch savings accounts?

-Banks do change their interest rates every now and then, so it’s best to keep an eye on such things.
+However, banks do change their interest rates every now and then, so do keep your eye on the news.
+Furthermore, this is the first time that high-interest savings accounts have gone through a recession.
+It remains to be seen whether their former interest rates will be reinstated.
 Stay up to date and compare savings accounts easily with SingSaver.

 Read these next: